BestTimesToVisit.com Logo

 safety

-Altitude sickness, or 'soroche', is a real concern in cities like La Paz, which sits at over 11,000 feet.
-Take it easy on your first day, avoid alcohol and heavy meals, and drink plenty of water or coca tea (available everywhere).
-If symptoms worsen, consider descending to a lower altitude or seeking medical advice.
+Altitude sickness is real, especially in La Paz (the world's highest capital city!).
+Take it easy on your first day, avoid alcohol and heavy meals, and drink plenty of coca tea (mate de coca), which is readily available everywhere.
+If symptoms worsen, descend to a lower altitude if possible.

 culture